RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases: Introduction

 For machine learning on RDBs, recent studies have explored graph-based approaches~\cite{fey2023relational, gan2024graph, robinson2024relbench, wang20244dbinfer, yuan2025contextgnn, chen2025relgnn}, which involve modeling RDBs as graphs.
 Typically, rows of tables are modeled as nodes in the resulting graph, and foreign key (FK) relationships are represented as edges.
 Graph modeling, where graph neural networks are subsequently applied, effectively captures structural dependencies and leads to improved performance across a range of machine learning tasks~\cite{cvitkovic2020supervisedrd, robinson2024relbench, wang20244dbinfer}.

 One important consideration in graph-based approaches is the variety of ways to model RDBs as graphs.
 For example, a single table row representing a user transaction on an item can be modeled either as (1) a node representing the transaction or (2) an edge linking the corresponding user and item.
 Additionally, one may choose to include only a subset of tables (i.e., nodes) and FK relationships (i.e., edges), excluding those considered less relevant.
+We call the process of representing RDBs as graphs \textbf{RDB-to-graph modeling}, and refer to the resulting graph representation as a \textbf{graph model}.

 Careful RDB-to-graph modeling is crucial since the empirical effectiveness of graph-based approaches heavily depends on the choice of graph model.
 For example, our analysis of a graph-based approach~\cite{fey2023relational, robinson2024relbench} on the \avito dataset shows that modeling the rows of certain tables as edges (rather than nodes) and excluding some FK relations led to a downstream-task performance gain of up to 5\% compared to using a commonly-used fixed modeling rule~\cite{fey2023relational}, as illustrated in Figure~\ref{fig:introexample}.